byterubpay/byterub-site/_posts/2016-06-05-logs-for-the-kovri-dev-meeting-held-on-2016-06-05.md

 **\<meeting-bot> [anonimal]** Ok, sounds great.
 **\<meeting-bot> [anonimal]** So point 6.,
 **\<meeting-bot> [anonimal]** June 19th?
 17:00 UTC?
-**\<xmrpromotions>** Do you think many people in this group would be interested in I2P or kovri? http://area51.stackexchange.com/proposals/82234/open-source
+**\<btrpromotions>** Do you think many people in this group would be interested in I2P or kovri? http://area51.stackexchange.com/proposals/82234/open-source
 **\<fluffypony>** anonimal: yup
 **\<tewinget>** anonimal: if there's anything specific you can point to as far as C++ goes you can ping me
-**\<fluffypony>** xmrpromotions: hard to canvas on an SE propsal
+**\<fluffypony>** btrpromotions: hard to canvas on an SE propsal
-**\<xmrpromotions>** they could use more activity right now in public beta.
+**\<btrpromotions>** they could use more activity right now in public beta.
 If we encourage byterub and i2p users to participate in their open beta maybe some of them will support us
-**\<xmrpromotions>** they lack of ability to direct message makes it harder but some leaders use their real names
+**\<btrpromotions>** they lack of ability to direct message makes it harder but some leaders use their real names
 **\<fluffypony>** ok meeting is over, killing meeting-bot